findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 ### **Fungible tokens: one unit = any other unit**

-This is the “all copies are the same” bucket.
+This is the “all copies are the same” group.

 Most fungible tokens follow the ERC-20 standard (fungible).
 This standard helps wallet apps know what to do with these digital critters.